Actors'

 About the winter of 1925-26 Gruber acquired Minnie II, a three-year-old elephant.
 The elephant was taken to Bluffton for training, however, shortly after her arrival in Muskegon she passed away.
 Soon after, the Grubers welcomed Little Eva, another three-year-old.

-"It is noted with interest" reported a Patterson, NJ newspaper in 1927, "that Eva is one of the few white trained elephants in captivity. she was brought from Siam and her progenitors are among the sacred white head of that country.
-She is small for her age and has been in the United states less than a year."
+"It is noted with interest" reported a Patterson, NJ newspaper in 1927, "that Eva is one of the few white trained elephants in captivity.
+She was brought from Siam and her progenitors are among the sacred white head of that country.
+She is small for her age and has been in the United States less than a year."

 Joined by Topsy, a two-year-old zebra and Ringo, a Great Dane, the act was christened "Oddities of the Jungle."
 Topsy was, according to media, was "the only performing zebra in the history of world entertainment."

 Packed into truck custom-built by Muskegon-based Fitzjohn Corporation for the act, the Gruber's returned to country's vaudeville stages with Eva, "the human elephant" and Topsy, "the wonder zebra."
 Eva would make frequent appearances, selling papers on the street corners, or pedaling a huge tricycle down the main street of the towns they visited.
 She bowled on a portable bowling alley built by the local Brunswick plant.
+Topsy would dance to Eva's drumming and organ grinding, and skipped rope for the entertainment of the masses.